facebook

 The risks of not having a succession plan

-The business landscape (internal and external) and key capabilities needed to compete are continually changing, which can leave you without enough workers or capabilities to perform key roles.
-Leaders are those key roles, defining and communicating strategy to shape how employees, stakeholders, and customers see your company.
+If there’s one constant, it’s change.
+The business landscape and key capabilities needed to compete are ever-changing, which can leave you without enough people or capabilities to perform key roles when you need them.

-1. Underperformance from ill-suited external candidates
+1. Underperformance from an ill-suited external candidate

-2. Underperformance from ill-prepared internal successors
+2. Underperformance from an ill-prepared internal successor

-4. Loss of intellectual capital from incoming individuals not versed in company knowledge.
+4. Productivity drag from an incoming individual not versed in company knowledge.

 None of these scenarios are particularly appealing when you consider lacking leadership causes organisations to operate with a 5–10% productivity drag.
 This contributes to decreased market value (up to 25% lost), which leaves you without equity to face future market turmoil.
-All in all, a lack of leadership costs you.

 The succession planning process